alxmrs/website/src/cv.md

 _Updated: 2024-08-22_

 I am a senior software engineer focused on machine learning.
-I have played a critical role in two paradigm shifts in fields of science using machine learning — first, in materials characterization; second, in weather prediction.
+I have played a critical role in two paradigm shifts in fields of science using machine learning — first, in materials characterization & discovery; second, in weather prediction.

 I do my best work in highly collaborative environments.
 As much as possible, I try to contribute to open source.